 All CMU students are eligible for counseling services for a \$5 copay.
 Referrals can be made through any office on campus and/or students may contact SWC directly to set up an appointment.
 These services are provided by licensed/certified counselors and are designed to support students in assisting them with any of life's challenges that maybe affecting their academic life.
-Prime for Life Classes (PFL); These classes are designed to address substance misuse and prevention.
-The University, which is an active participant in the Mesa County Prevention Policy Board, supports the concepts of proactive prevention as part of the University's overall policy of maintaining a safe and healthy campus.
-PFL is an evidenced-based, state approved curriculum for substance abuse prevention and is a harm reduction model that focuses on healthy lifestyle choices.
 Empowerment Classes; These classes are designed to support students in making adjustments to life's transitions and the changes in their lives.
 These classes are based on Dialectical Behavior Therapy (DBT).
 It is an evidence-based cognitive-behavioral educational class that focuses on the aspects of mindfulness, emotional regulation, distress tolerance and interpersonal effectiveness.
 Behavioral Health Services are provided Monday-Friday from 8am to 8pm.
 Hours of Operation: